 The discipline of data management is now reaching a level of maturity that is revealing the true potential of data.
 As we illustrated in our post on the Anmut Data Maturity Ladder, it is clear that organisations have made significant strides to use data and analytics to improve profitability.

-To progress to level three, CDOs have to move beyond data to conduct a more holistic analysis of how the organisation works and how decisions are made.
+To progress to level three, the Chief Data Officer has to move beyond data to conduct a more holistic analysis of how the organisation works and how decisions are made.
 Unless they do this, organisations will fall into the multiple traps of a performance management system that is at odds with the data ambition.
 To start let’s unpack performance management.

 Typically, performance management refers to one of three things: